chenglou/node-huxley/README.md

 ### How do I switch the default browser?

 Currently, only Firefox and Chrome are supported.
 For Chrome, you need [chromedriver](https://code.google.com/p/chromedriver/downloads/list), which doesn't come bundled with Selenium yet.
+If you're using [Brew](http://brew.sh), just do `brew install chromedriver`.

 Start that then do:

 ```
 hux -b chrome -flagForWhateverElseYouNeed